Stakeholders in Bangladesh Serving Youth Gather to Learn, Exchange, and Apply Knowledge – ME&A

 Stakeholders in Bangladesh Serving Youth Gather to Learn, Exchange, and Apply Knowledge

-To exchange lessons learned for improving the effectiveness, sustainability, and impact of USAID programs in Bangladesh serving young people, the ME&A-led USAID Bangladesh Monitoring, Evaluation and Learning (BMEL) Activity recently held a two-day youth sector stakeholder engagement workshop.
+To exchange lessons learned for improving the effectiveness, sustainability, and impact of US Government missions programs in Bangladesh serving young people, the ME&A-led US Government missions Bangladesh Monitoring, Evaluation and Learning (BMEL) Activity recently held a two-day youth sector stakeholder engagement workshop.

-The workshop also helped USAID/Bangladesh develop a comprehensive understanding of youth programs various Government of Bangladesh ministries implement along with others operated through donors, private institutions, and nongovernmental organizations.
-Mapping stakeholders and identifying synergies at the workshop helped forward BMEL’s collaborating, learning, and adapting agenda on behalf of USAID, turning knowledge into action through strategic collaboration, continuous learning, and adaptive management.
+The workshop also helped US Government mission in Bangladesh develop a comprehensive understanding of youth programs various Government of Bangladesh ministries implement along with others operated through donors, private institutions, and nongovernmental organizations.
+Mapping stakeholders and identifying synergies at the workshop helped forward BMEL’s collaborating, learning, and adapting agenda on behalf of US Government missions, turning knowledge into action through strategic collaboration, continuous learning, and adaptive management.
 ME&A provided overall support for the event in the form of logistics, planning, facilitation, note-taking, and report writing.

-The BMEL Activity, run from Dhaka, is a $9.4 million USAID contract enabling USAID/Bangladesh to collect and use relevant data to achieve Mission development objectives, enhance the capacity of Mission staff members in learning and knowledge management, and enable evidence-based programmatic decision-making.
-USAID/Bangladesh awarded BMEL to ME&A under the U.S. General Services Administration Federal Supply Schedule 874, Professional Services Schedule (PSS/MOBIS).
+The BMEL Activity, run from Dhaka, is a $9.4 million US Government missions contract enabling US Government mission in Bangladesh to collect and use relevant data to achieve Mission development objectives, enhance the capacity of Mission staff members in learning and knowledge management, and enable evidence-based programmatic decision-making.
+US Government mission in Bangladesh awarded BMEL to ME&A under the U.S. General Services Administration Federal Supply Schedule 874, Professional Services Schedule (PSS/MOBIS).